markasfour/rshell/README.md

 Instances of when input or output redirection symbols are used before a filename or cammand is not supported

 Rshell will terminate in instances of failed system calls

+`cd` commands must come after all connectors in a command line or with no connectors at all

 #LS